 - Wire protocol timeouts

-Last published about 2 years ago by mattwynne.
+Last published over 7 years ago by mattwynne.